rive-app/rive-react/README.md

 #### Return Values

 - `RiveComponent`: A Component that can be used to display your .riv file.
-This component accepts the same attributes and event handlers as a `div` element.
+This component accepts the same attributes and event handlers as a `canvas` element.
 - `rive`: A Rive.js `Rive` object.
 This will return as null until the .riv file has fully loaded.
 - `canvas`: HTMLCanvasElement object, on which the .riv file is rendering.
 - `setCanvasRef`: A callback ref that can be passed to your own canvas element, if you wish to have control over the rendering of the Canvas element.